 - Phone: (702) 691-3773

 Chayo mixes innovative Mexican fare with many authentic and traditional Mexican dishes to give you a world-class experience.
-One of the unique aspects of the restaurant is their bottomless mimosa that you can get for $25 from 9 am to 1 pm every day.
-Remember that there is a 90-minute limit to the offer, and you must purchase an entrée first.
+One of the unique aspects of the restaurant is the bottomless mimosa offering available during brunch hours.
+Remember that the offer can have a time limit and may require an entrée purchase, so check the current brunch rules before ordering.

-The menu consists of delicacies such as the chayo quesadilla, a Mexican cheese blend, roasted chiles, cilantro cream, and pickled vegetables.
-You can also get the Queso dip with Mexican cheese fondue, roasted chiles, and tortilla chips.
+The menu consists of delicacies such as the Chayo quesadilla, a Mexican cheese blend, roasted chiles, cilantro cream, and pickled vegetables.
+You can also get the queso dip with Mexican cheese fondue, roasted chiles, and tortilla chips.
 The burritos include chicken, carne asada, and grilled shrimp burritos.
-There are only three fajitas on the lunch menu – carne asada, grilled shrimp, and spiced chicken.

 Also Read: